 Bees do not select pollen based on nutritional content.
 A variety of pollen sources is vital to assure that bees are getting the proper mix of amino acids.
-This one reason why monoculture crops large growths of only one plant in an area (monoculture crops) can be detrimental to honey bees’ health.
+This is one reason why large growths of only one plant in an area (monoculture crops) can be detrimental to honey bees’ health.

 Foragers visit flowering plants and collect pollen on hairs all over their bodies.
 Much of the pollen is transferred and adhered to their back legs with saliva.
 These “pollen baskets” are the most apparent pollen you’ll see a bee carry on her return to the hive.

 Different color baskets indicate pollen from a variety of sources.
 Our bees typically carry orange, yellow and white baskets.

 While collecting pollen, a bee can visit many plants.
 The bee pollinates by brushing up against a flower’s stamen (the female reproductive part of the plant), transferring the male genetics.

 Despite the name, pollen supplements/substitutes do not include pollen but have ingredients to supply the name proteins and other nutrients as pollen.

 We do not recommend feeding natural pollen to bees unless it has been irradiated, or you are sure it’s from a safe source.
 Natural pollen may contain contaminants such as pesticides or diseases like foulbrood.

 Pollen supplements may contain some of the following: